Artist wants Hong Kong sculpture back as deadline looms - NewsBreak

 Artist wants Hong Kong sculpture back as deadline looms

-HONG KONG (AP) — A Danish artist is seeking to get back his sculpture in Hong Kong memorializing the victims of China’s 1989 Tiananmen Square crackdown as a deadline loomed for its removal Wednesday.
+A Danish artist is seeking to get back his sculpture in Hong Kong memorializing the victims of China s 1989 Tiananmen Square crackdown as a deadline loomed for its removal Wednesday.

 Jens Galschioet said in an emailed statement that he had hired a lawyer and hopes he will be able to transport the sculpture out of Hong Kong "under orderly conditions and without it having suffered from any damage.”